sliptrixx/project-trigger/docs/intro.md

 - [Projectile Collision](/Tutorials/4_collision_detection.md) - Modify projectile that collide with other objects and destroy it
 - [Health](/Tutorials/5_health.md) - Add health to a GameObject and destroy it when health reaches 0
 - [Basic Enemy](/Tutorials/6_basic_enemy.md) - Enemy that can move left and right and shoot bullets at a constant rate
+- [Stages](/Tutorials/7_stages.md) - Create a stage system that can load different levels